📣 Help Shape the Future of UKRI's Gateway to Research (GtR)

 Primary Audience Third sector organisations

-Results and Impact The latest roundtable in our new project Experimentalism and the Fourth Industrial Revolution will take place online on Zoom and is convened by the Open Data Institute (ODI), in partnership with the Center for Responsible AI, NYU and the Leverhulme Centre for the Future of Intelligence.
+Results and Impact This roundtable on the project Experimentalism and the Fourth Industrial Revolution took place online on Zoom and was convened by the Open Data Institute (ODI), in partnership with the Center for Responsible AI, NYU and the Leverhulme Centre for the Future of Intelligence.

 Year(s) Of Engagement Activity 2021